Supportive care for laryngeal cancer

 Speech problems

 Surgery or radiation therapy for laryngeal cancer can cause problems with speech.
 People who have a partial laryngectomy or radiation therapy for laryngeal cancer may experience hoarseness or weakness of voice.
 People who have a total laryngectomy cannot speak using their vocal cords and must learn new ways of speaking.
-A speech therapist (speech-language pathologist) can help you deal with changes in your voice and learn to speak again.

 Find out more about speech therapy.